kalkun/KUPython/README.md

             kusession = absalonSession(user, passw)

-- Test status for assigments.
+- Test status for assignments.
   - Example to test for assignments from all courses

             def getstatus():